adrianton3/mupl-c/README.md

 *src/ev-trampolined.js* is the same as the previous except that function calls do not grow the control context<br>
 *src/ev-lazy-trampolined.js* is the same as the previous except that bindings are lazy (and computed only when used)

+*src/tr.js* is a basic transpiler (to JavaScript) that outputs code written in CPS<br>
+*src/tr-trampolined.js* is the same as the previous except that function calls do not grow the control context<br>

 ###Language

   + `(+ a b)` addition